DFCMK/Quiz-Game/README.md

 ![Screenshoot from Github deployment](./assets/images/deploy-quiz.png "GitHub depoloyment")

+<a href="#table-of-content">Back to top</a>

 To get to the live link of the GitHub repository - click here: <a href="https://dfcmk.github.io/Quiz-Game/">https://dfcmk.github.io/Quiz-Game/</a>

 ### To Fork the repository on GitHub: